grml/grml.org/content/faq/_index.md

 <h3><a name="wms"></a><a href="#toc">Which window managers can I use?</a></h3>

-Starting with the 2011.12 release Grml provides [Fluxbox](http://www.fluxbox.org/) as window manager.
+Grml provides [Fluxbox](http://www.fluxbox.org/) as window manager on grml-full.

 <h3><a name="lvm"></a><a href="#toc">Where are my LVM devices?</a></h3>